New Year’s Resolutions That Will Keep the Joy in Teaching

 Are you making any New Year’s Resolutions?
 If you’re like most people, you’ve identified at least a few goals to accomplish this year, and I’m guessing that improving your physical fitness and health is one of them.

 But achieving that goal is going to take more than determination.
 It will take TIME, and that’s something most teachers don’t have!

-That’s why I’m excited to tell you about an amazing program called the 40 Hour Teacher Workweek Club!
+That’s why I’m excited to tell you about an amazing productivity course called the 40 Hour Teacher Workweek Fast Track!
 Angela Watson developed the original 40 Hour Teacher Workweek Club to help teachers achieve work/life balance, which will free up TIME to achieve ALL of the important goals in your life!
 Her new Fast Track course is a 6-week condensed version of the full program that will be open from December 29th to January 9th.

 I’ll tell you more about the program later in this post, but first I want you to understand why it’s so important to learn strategies that will drastically reduce the amount of time you spend working.

 Let’s get back to that goal of improving your physical fitness and health.
 When it comes right down to it, taking better care of yourself means taking time to do the things that will improve your overall health such as: